Using Failover Manager v4

 - If the

-application.nameproperty is set for this node, the application_name property will be added to the
+application.nameproperty is set for this node, the application_name property is added to the

 recovery.conffile or the

-- If you are using server version 12 or later, the recovery settings that have been stored in memory are written to the
+- If you're using server version 12 or later, the recovery settings that were stored in memory are written to the

 standby.signalfile is created.

-- The old primary is started; the agent will resume monitoring it as a standby.
+- The old primary is started; the agent resumes monitoring it as a standby.

-The Standby agent confirms that the virtual IP address is no longer in use before pinging a well- known address to ensure that the agent is not isolated from the network.
-The Standby agent runs the fencing script and promotes the Standby database to Primary.
-The Standby agent then assigns the virtual IP address to the Standby node, and runs the post-promotion script (if applicable).
+The standby agent confirms that the virtual IP address is no longer in use before pinging a well- known address to ensure that the agent isn't isolated from the network.
+The standby agent runs the fencing script and promotes the standby database to primary.
+The standby agent then assigns the virtual IP address to the standby node and runs the post-promotion script (if applicable).

 auto.failover parameter in the cluster properties file.